Feeling pressured to start solids before 6 months?

 When babies are ready for food, they will:

-show a great interest in what you are eating, perhaps try to grab your food - although it's common for babies to put everything in their mouths so this alone doesn't necessarily show readiness.
+• show a great interest in what you are eating and perhaps try to grab your food.
+(It's common for babies to put everything in their mouths, so this sign alone doesn't always mean they are ready.)

-These signs tend to occur at around 6 months of age, with some a little earlier and others a little later.
-Guidelines with ages can only ever be approximate as babies develop at different rates.
+These signs tend to occur in most babies at around 6 months of age, with some a little earlier and others a little later.
+All babies develop at different rates, so guidelines with ages can only ever be approximate.

 Why not start earlier?

-Solids won’t help your baby sleep through the night.
-This is a common belief but research shows that there are no differences in night-waking whether a baby under 6 months is having solids or only breastmilk.
-In fact, some babies become less able to sleep when solids are introduced too early.
+• Solids won’t help your baby sleep through the night.
+This is a common belief, but research shows that there are no differences in night-waking whether a baby under 6 months is having solids or only breastmilk.
+In fact, some babies become less able to sleep when solids are introduced too early because this upsets their tummy.

-With allergies, there has been no good evidence to suggest that starting babies on solids earlier means less chance of allergy.
-Also, allergy is not the only consideration in timing of solids.
+• There is no good evidence to suggest that starting babies on solids earlier means less chance of allergies.
+Also, the risk of allergy is not the only thing to consider in the timing of solids...

 This evidence supports keeping the timing for exclusive breastfeeding to around 6 months.

-National Health and Medical Research Council.
+2. National Health and Medical Research Council.
 (2015).
 Infant feeding guidelines.
-Canberra, ACT: National Health and Medical Research Council.

 Read more about introducing solids